LanguaLab/MelonAuth/documents/configuration.md

 Language file will also contains an item named `Version`, it helps MelonAuth update your Language file automatically.
 Please **DO NOT** change the value of this item by yourself.
 Language file upgrade will add new items to language files.
 These new items will be added in English by default.

+### Formatting Codes Replacement
+All the items in language file will be applyed formatting codes replacement in order to help you configure text style easier.

++ All the `&` will be replaced with `§`.
++ All the `&&` will be replaced with `&`.

+For example, `&9Please send this package to Mr. && Mrs. Jack.` will be treated as `§9Please send this package to Mr. & Mrs. Jack.`.

 ## Commands

 MelonAuth has two sample commands: